HellraiserCW/sls-project/README.md

 ## Prepare for running

-1. Create `.env` file in root folder.
+Create `.env` file in root folder.
 You can just rename `.env.example`.
-(Not implemented)

 ## Running application

 App require running database.
-DynamoDB will initialize locally after startup if installed to .dynamodb folder.
+DynamoDB will initialize locally after startup if installed to ```.dynamodb``` folder.
 You need only to start the app.
 It should run on port 3000.

 ```
 yarn start
 ```

-Use Postman or curl to make api calls f.e.:
+Use Postman or ```curl``` to make api calls f.e.:

 ```
 curl -X POST http://localhost:3000/users \